anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Use the inventory file & configuration file from lab1/task2
 -  To configure Anonymous FTP upload, the following is accomplished:
    - vsftpd.conf is modified to allow anonymous FTP access and uploads
-   - The directory /var/ftp/pub is configured with the appropriate permissions
+   - The directory /var/ftp/pub is configured with the '0777' permissions
    - The directory /var/ftp/pub is configured with the appropriate SELinux context label
    - The SELinux boolean ftpd_anon_write is set to on
 -  Write a playbook as follows: